knbehounek/Word_Guess_Constructor/README.md

 ***Why the project is useful.

-This project is useful as it allows the user to acess mutlipl facets of information, a twitter users post with data and contact, Song Identification through spotify, Movie identification with the OMDB API.
+This project is useful as it allows teaches the developer and user knowlwege about working within node yet in a fun a way.

 ***How users can get started with the project.